 |T2, T3 or Ferry||Circular Quay||12 minutes|

-How to get to Sydney Observatory and Observatory Park by
+How to get to Sydney Observatory by

 By Train or Ferry: Make your way to Circular Quay Station; exit and proceed west and north through the park to Argyle Street.
 Go west on Argyle continuing through the pedestrian plaza and the bridge approach underpass.
 Take the steps to your left across from Garrison Church to Watson Road and follow it uphill to the park entrance.